 What a terrible condition dementia is.

-It takes the brain of a bright, loving, proud, communicative – add your own adjectives – individual and turns him or her into an infant.
+It takes the brain of a bright, loving, proud, communicative – add your own adjectives – individual and lessens their functioning to something more like an infant.
 The fog that gradually moves into the mind like fog pouring into the countryside after a rain storm, fills the brain with mush that can no longer make sense out of the simplest of jobs.

 Charlie took his ATV out one day and drove onto his hillside to enjoy the early fall scenery and came back a different man.